-Nursing students are held to the same standards as nurses.
-Students are required to pass a criminal background check and a drug screening test before admission to clinical sites.
+Nursing students are held to the same standards as nursing.
+Students are required to pass a criminal background check and a urine drug screening at a site designated by the program before admission to clinical sites.

 The Montana Board of Regents may alter information contained in this portion of the catalog.
 Please contact the Director of Nursing for the most current information.